syncfusion-content/javascript-docs/js/api/ejRTE.md

-Given number of rows rendered in the color palate popup.
+The number of rows given are rendered in the color palate popup.

 Default Value: